songwenhao/tdesktop/cmake/external/glib/cppgir/docs/cppgir.md

 be used, albeit at the expense of dealing with a plain C signature and types (which is similar to directly calling a C function as a fallback if no wrapper function was generated for some reason).

+It is also a fairly advanced feature, with various aspects not immediately obvious.
+For example, the resulting "instances" have "2 sides"; there is C++ object instance as well as an associated (derived) GObject instance (which internally refer to each other in 1-to-1 association ).
+In particular, it follows that their destruction must be closely coordinated.
+This is potentially tricky as the GObject side is traditionally reference-counted, whereas the C++ object could be anything (stack-allocated or otherwise).
+The latter can be stack-allocated if it is ensured that there is no lingering reference in the GObject world.
+So, it depends on the use-case as to how to proceed.
+But in overall, it is probably recommended to manage lifetime and ownership based on GObject (side) reference count.
+The `gi::make_ptr` and `gi::ref_ptr` helpers can be helpful in this regard.

+There are also situations where the C API (implementation) involves some "low-level tricks" which do not port over in a simple or straight way (e.g.
+`GtkBuilder`).
+Those are likely in need of some custom overrides or extensions (see also below) which may or may not already be provided for some particular API/situation.
+It is highly advised to browse provided overrides and extensions and/or consult the closest relevant related example (which usually showcases what is available, along with additional explanations).

 ### CODE LAYOUT AND BUILD SETUP